Suspect in Charlie Kirk killing became more political, opposed activist's views, authorities say

 He was taking questions from an audience member about gun violence when a shot rang out.
 Kirk reached up with his right hand as blood gushed from the left side of his neck.

+Two days later, law enforcement officers continued to sweep the Utah Valley campus for evidence while the announcement of an arrest brought some relief.

+“There’s been this like really heavy, dark weight pressed over my heart and soul for the last two days, and waking up to the news of the shooter being captured today, it is a great thing,” said Creighton Baird, who was close enough to the stage to see horrific images that continue replaying in his mind.

 Trump, who was joined by Democrats in condemning the violence, said he would award Kirk the Presidential Medal of Freedom, the nation's highest civilian honor.
-Vice President JD Vance and his wife, Usha, visited with Kirk’s family Thursday in Salt Lake City and then escorted Kirk's casket to his home state of Arizona aboard Air Force Two.
+Vice President JD Vance and his wife, Usha, escorted Kirk’s casket to his home state of Arizona aboard Air Force Two on Thursday.

 “He wanted to help young people, and he didn’t deserve this,” Trump said Friday.
 “He was really a good person.”